Pairadux/Muxly/README.md

 Muxly is a highly configurable Tmux Session Manager based on ThePrimeagen's tmux-sessionizer script.
 It provides an intuitive interface for creating, managing, and switching between tmux sessions with pre-defined or on-the-fly layouts and intelligent directory scanning.

+## Why Muxly?

+- **Simple by default**: Works immediately with minimal setup - just your home directory
+- **Flexible when needed**: YAML config for advanced workflows, environment variable overrides for quick tweaks
+- **Fuzzy finder first**: Built around `fzf` for lightning-fast session selection
+- **Universal design**: No assumptions about your editors, tools, or workflow
+- **Intelligent discovery**: Finds your projects automatically with configurable scanning
+- **Built-in validation**: Config errors are caught immediately with helpful feedback

 ## Features

 - **Interactive Session Selection**: Use `fzf` for fuzzy finding and selecting sessions